 The video Universally Preferable Behavior – Debunked by Josh Cardosi claims to debunk Stefan Molyneux’s theory of UPB.
-While it makes a solid point about Stefan’s blindness to the fact that his (and my) belief in the value of moral is not derived (at least not clearly to me) from logic, Josh’s claim to debunking UPB is ridiculous.
+While he makes a solid point about Stefan’s blindness to the fact that his (and my) belief in the value of morals is not (at least not clearly to me) derived from logic, Josh’s claim to debunking UPB is ridiculous.
 I have pointed out many holes and unproved assumptions in UPB on this blog.
 This video does not.
 It’s a shallow attempt at a take down, IMO.

 Here’s my summary of the video:

 - Josh makes the claim that the argument Stefan makes from the UPB that murder is evil could be used to argue that gay sex is evil.
 This argument is fatuous, since consensual sex is does not violate the non aggression principle (NAP).
-Stefan takes the NAP as an axiom, but his arguments for what is evil then follow from the NAP.
-While the argument connecting the ethical category of evil to the NAP isn’t crystal clear, it is there in UPB.
+Stefan takes shows how the NAP is supported by and follows from his arguments about what is evil.

 - Stefan’s dismissal of nihilism is glib, but I agree with it entirely.
 Max Stirner is an amoral utilitarianist.
 The utilitarian message is essentially “what’s in it for me?”